sahal-va/d8_test_module/README.md

      username and password will be the username part of the email used to create contact entity.
      eg: - If john.test@gmail.com is the contact email, user will be created with credentials john.test/john.test

+    Note: user accounts will be automatically activated/deactivated based on their subscription status.